james-gould/azure-keyvault-emulator/docs/CONFIG.md

 Please exit your IDE/terminal running your application, run `sudo update-ca-certificates` and restart the container; subsequent uses of the Emulator will now be trusted.

+> I'm using Persist but my `emulator.db` is split into 3 files.
+Why?

+SQLite will combine the files when the container/host shuts down gracefully, but won't if the process unexpectedly terminates.
+To combine them into a single browsable file you need [SQLite Tools](https://www.sqlite.org/download.html) installed and to run the command: `sqlite3 <databasename>.db "VACUUM;"`

-> Do I need perform the configuration every time I want to use the Emulator?
+> Do I need perform all of this configuration every time I want to use the Emulator?

 No. You only need to do this once, unless you uninstall and delete the certificates.
 If you remove them from your local machine you will need to repeat this process **once**, and then never again.
 Unless you remove them from your local machine... you get the idea.